 Matures in 120 days.
 (Hybrid seeds)

-Brussels sprouts are a superb holiday treat.
+Fresh Brussels sprouts are a superb fall and winter treat.
 Like broccoli, these little “cabbages” are full of beta-carotene, vitamin C, and fibre.
-And after frost, they become sweet, as the plants create sugar for antifreeze!
+And after frost, they become sweet, as the plants create sugar for antifreeze.
 Keep your plants moist and well-mulched during the heat of summer, to ensure your supply of Brussels sprouts until the holidays.
 These big top-heavy plants are some of the easiest brassicas to grow.
 You should be able to expect a large harvest from only 4 or 5 plants.
 Follow along this handy How to Grow Brussels Sprouts and grow mini cabbages this season.

 Brassica oleracea var. gemmifera